BuildForSDG/team-177-backend/README.md

-A one-liner phrase describing this project or app
+Know your rights, end poverty.

 [![Codacy Badge](https://img.shields.io/badge/Code%20Quality-D-red)](https://img.shields.io/badge/Code%20Quality-D-red)

 ## About

-What is this project about.
-Ok to enrich here or the section above it with an image.
+We seek to connect the stakeholders in the legal, legislative, administrative and financial fields to the most poverty-stricken in our society by coalescing them in one platform making it easier for knowledge to flow while preventing and reporting abuse of rights.

 Once this repo has been setup on Codacy by the TTL, replace the above badge with the actual one from the Codacy dashboard, and add the code coverage badge as well.
 This is mandatory

-This is a simple python starter repo template for setting up your project.
 The setup contains:

 - install: poetry via pip. poetry is a dependecy manager.